-Portraits of six real-life vigilantes
+Portraits of 6 real-life vigilantes

 In an ideal world, justice would prevail for every transgression.
 However, reality often falls short, and people resort to force and violence to exact revenge against those they perceive as wrongdoers.